Robert Marlow: Biography

 Robert Marlow grew up in Basildon with future Depeche Mode members Vince Clarke, Martin Gore and Andy Fletcher (who died the same year as Marlow, and at the same age).
-He was also tied to Alison Moyet, with whom he had played in a band, The Vandals.
+He was also tied to Alison Moyet, with whom he had played in a band, the Vandals.
 He knew Fletcher and Clarke from the Basildon chapter of the Boys' Brigade.
 He and Clarke would occasionally get together to play music.
 Clarke on guitar, and Marlow on the church's piano.
-Like Clarke, he played in many local bands, and ended up playing in a band, with Clarke, called The Plan, and later French Look, with Martin Gore and Paul Redmond.
+Like Clarke, he played in many local bands, and ended up playing in a band, with Clarke, called the Plan, and later French Look, with Gore and Paul Redmond.

 After the release of "Calling All Destroyers", Marlow shifted between acting and bands.

-Music

-Robert Marlow solo and Film Noir
+Career

+"The Face of Dorian Gray" (1981–1985)

-Marlow recorded the studio album The Peter Pan Effect with his best friend Vince Clarke in 1983, around the end of Yazoo.
+Marlow recorded the studio album The Peter Pan Effect with his best friend Vince Clarke during 1982–1984.
 The project came around when Marlow was in a band called Film Noir, with future keyboardist and guitarist for the Cure, Perry Bamonte.
-This band supported Depeche Mode on one tour date in Basildon.
+The band supported Depeche Mode on one tour date in Basildon.

-Some time after Clarke left Depeche Mode, Marlow approached Clarke and charmed him into some studio time at Blackwing Studios with him and Eric Radcliffe.
-He was offered only one day, and decided to record "The Face of Dorian Gray".
-This then led to more studio time, and then a complete single, with B-side and 12" mixes.
-It was then that Clarke suggested that he try to get record company interest.
-He ended up getting interest from RCA Records, but was later decided to be released on Clarke's short-lived Reset Records label.
-The single, however, did not get much radio airplay.

-After that, he released three more singles: "I Just Want to Dance", "Claudette" and "Calling All Destroyers".
-These singles suffered the same fate as "The Face of Dorian Gray", and the album was later shelved due to the lack of chart success.
+Sometime after Clarke left Depeche Mode, Marlow approached Clarke and persuaded him into some studio time at Blackwing Studios with him and Eric Radcliffe.
+He was offered one day, and decided to record "The Face of Dorian Gray", which then led to more studio time.
+Clarke suggested that he try to get record company interest.
+He ended up getting interest from RCA Records, but it was later decided to release the single on Clarke's own label, Reset Records.
+The single, however, did not get much radio airplay, peaking at number 93 on the UK Singles Chart.
+Marlow released three more singles—"I Just Want to Dance", "Claudette" and "Calling All Destroyers".
+The singles suffered the same fate as "The Face of Dorian Gray", and the album was later shelved due to the lack of chart success.

-The Peter Pan Effect
+The Peter Pan Effect and Marlow (1999–2012)

 The Peter Pan Effect was released in 1999 by Swedish label Energy Rekords, when Sonet manager, Rod Buckle, showed a demo tape to Energy Rekords.
-Eric Radcliffe then went up into the bell tower of Blackwing Studios, formerly a church, and found the tapes.
-He then sent a CD to Energy Records, where it was remastered at Polar Studios.
+Radcliffe then went up into the bell tower of Blackwing Studios, formerly a church, and found the tapes.
+He then sent a CD to Energy Rekords, where it was remastered at Polar Studios.
 In the US, it was released as Erasure's Vince Clarke along with a copy of a Family Fantastic album.